-Dr. Mohammad Ayatollahi Tabaar is an assistant professor at the Department of International Affairs at the Bush School.
+Dr. Mohammad Ayatollahi Tabaar is an assistant professor in the Department of International Affairs at the Bush School.
 He is also a fellow at Rice University’s Baker Institute for Public Policy and a scholar at the Middle East Institute in Washington, DC.

-He received his PhD in comparative politics and international relations from Georgetown University, MA in international relations from the University of Chicago, MA in sociology from the New School for Social Research in New York City, and BA in social sciences from the University of Tehran.
+He received his PhD in government from Georgetown University, MA in international relations from the University of Chicago, MA in sociology from the New School for Social Research in New York City, and BA in social sciences from the University of Tehran.